 The Impact Initiative

-In addition to building high quality evidence, the Programme also aims to ensure that the research is used and provides policymakers and practitioners with concrete ideas on how to improve learning for all.
-The Impact Initiative was contracted in spring 2015 to support the uptake and impact of research funded under the Raising Learning Outcomes Programme and the Joint Fund.
-Visit the Impact Initiative for more information.
+In addition to building high quality evidence, the programme also aimed to ensure that the research is used and has an impact on policy in developing countries.
+The Impact Initiative was contracted in spring 2015 through to May 2021 to support the uptake and impact of research funded under the Joint Fund and the ESRC-FCDO Raising Learning Outcomes Programme.